kyverno/KDP/proposals/extend_pod_security_admission.md

 ## Proposed Solution

-PSA is an in-tree solution for pod security compliance, and it seems best to enable users to leverage the built-in solution for pod security enforcement.
-Kyverno can be integrated with PSA to extend its ability and provide fine grained checks.
+PSa is an in-tree solution for pod security compliance, and its best for users to leverage the built-in solution for pod security enforcement.
+Kyverno can be integrated with PSa to complement PSa, and extend its ability by providing fine grained checks and other functions.

-With this solution, Kyverno would reuse the in-tree pod security implementation and not require users to manage multiple Kyverno policies, one for each control.
+With this solution, Kyverno would reuse the in-tree pod security implementation and not require users to manage multiple policies, one for each control defined in the pod security standards.

-### Extend PSA via a new rule
+### Extend PSa via a new validation rule

 Kyverno can extend PSS profiles with a new validation rule, `validate.podSecurity`.

-The rule will contain a "profile" that is set to "restricted" by default, and a list of exclusions that the user wants to allow.
-When set to "restricted", Kyverno will apply both Baseline and Restricted pod security profiles and block on violations.
+The rule will contain a "profile" attribute that is set to "restricted" by default, and a list of exclusions that the user wants to allow.
+When set to "restricted", Kyverno will apply both Baseline and Restricted pod security profiles and report violations.

-If the PSA is enabled with "enforce=restricted", there's not much left for this Kyverno rule to do.
-Only if the PSA is in "enforce=baseline" or "enforce=privileged" mode, users can use the Kyverno rule for granular control.
+If the PSa is enabled with "enforce=restricted" across the cluster, there's not much left to do.
+However, this is typically not the case.
+When PSa is in "enforce=baseline" or "enforce=privileged" mode, users can use the Kyverno rule to manage pod security in a granular fashion.

 The `podSecurity` validate rule applies configured [pod security profile level](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-levels) to the selected namespaces.
 You can define exemptions from enforcement when creating pods.
 Exemptions can be configured via the `podSecurity.exclude` attribute.